Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 ## Enabling Queries

 We also want other modules to be able to query the owner of a token, so we add a public method for that.
-This method is only available to modules, but is not currently exposed via RPC.
+This method is only available to other modules: it is not currently exposed via RPC.

 ```rust
 impl<C: Context> NonFungibleToken<C> {